jeffreysorgen/golf-club-sensors/README.md

   - Coordinates can be appended to an array and then sent to the _Serial Monitor_.
   - Multiple arrays can be appended to a variable and then later sent to _Serial Monitor_.
 - Can this batch of arrays write to a CSV instead?
-  - _**This is where I'm stuck**_
   - Device can send data via BLE.
-  - There is no pairing for BLE, but there is driver for Win10
+  - There is no pairing for BLE, but there is driver for Win10 (assumes I want to use BLE on Windows, which I don't any more)
   - Can BLE be used to receive data from the device?
+    - Configure data in first device, then send via BLE to second device
     - What form is that data in?
-  - How to convert output to a CSV file?
+  - How to convert output to a CSV file? (collected on the SD card)
-  - Can array be appended to a CSV?
+  - Can array be appended to a CSV? (simply append to the file)

 _**Objectives:**_